Cody Bellinger Preview, Player Props: Cubs vs. Pirates

 Cody Bellinger At The Plate

-- Bellinger leads Chicago with 116 hits and an OBP of .364 this season.
+- Bellinger has 118 hits and an OBP of .365, both of which are tops among Chicago hitters this season.

-- Among qualifying hitters in MLB action, he ranks fifth in batting average, 21st in on-base percentage, and seventh in slugging.
+- He ranks fifth in batting average, 19th in on base percentage, and seventh in slugging among qualifying batters in MLB play.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.